jenkinsci/kubernetes-pipeline-plugin/devops-steps/readme.md

 ## Working with Elasticsearch

+### Create
-You can send events to elasticsearch providing it is running in the current namespace with a Kubernetes service name of `elasticsearch`.
+You can create events in elasticsearch providing it is running in the current namespace with a Kubernetes service name of `elasticsearch`.
 The fabric8 logging template does exactly this.

     node {
         def event = '{"user" : "rawlingsj","post_date" : "2016-01-30T13:29:36+00:00","project" : "my-cool-project"}'

-        sendEvent(json: event, elasticsearchType: 'mytype')
+        createEvent(json: event, index: 'myindex')
     }

-__NOTE__ The elasticsearch index used is `pipeline` and if no elasticsearchType is set the `custom` type is used.
+__NOTE__ The default elasticsearch index used is `pipeline` if no index property is set.
 For more information see https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#docs-index_

+### Approve Events
+You can send and update approve events in elasticsearch

+    node{
+        def id = approveRequestedEvent(app: 'test app', environment: 'staging')

+        try {
+          input id: 'Proceed', message: 'Continue?'
+        } catch (err) {

+          approveReceivedEvent(id: id, approved: false)
+          throw err
+        }
+        approveReceivedEvent(id: id, approved: true)

+    }